 The SEL-3780 can be used in place of other voltage measurement devices, like potential transformers and elbow voltage sensors, to detect system voltage loss where exact system voltage measurement reporting is not required.
-The sensor installs easily on capacitive test points of distribution elbows, and its embedded logic, self-calibration feature, and wide dynamic sensing range automatically adapt to any elbow test point.Preorder Now
+The sensor installs easily on capacitive test points of distribution elbows, and its embedded logic, self-calibration feature, and wide dynamic sensing range automatically adapt to test points on elbows and t-bodies.

 Monitor Voltage and Detect Outages—The SEL-3780 sensor’s embedded logic provides voltage detection from test points, monitoring the test point voltage of each phase independently and eliminating the need for relay analog inputs for voltage sensors.
-The sensor provides status information to a protective relay in a pad-mounted or underground distribution source transfer switch via an auxiliary contact.
+The sensor provides status information to the follow-on device (e.g., a relay) in a pad-mounted or underground distribution source transfer switch via an output contact.
 Voltage tracking helps filter out noise, spikes, and variations in voltage that occur normally on distribution systems.

 Automatically Transfer Sources—Apply the SEL-3780 in automatic source transfer applications to trigger the operation of the source transfer switchgear upon a loss of voltage.
-When the sensor detects a loss of system voltage on the primary source that feeds mission-critical loads, it opens its auxiliary contact and signals a protective relay to initiate a transfer to an alternate source.
+When the sensor detects a loss of system voltage on the primary source that feeds mission-critical loads, it opens its output contact and signals a follow-on device (e.g., a relay) to initiate a transfer.

 Quickly Retrofit Systems—Safely and easily connect SEL-3780 sensors to distribution system test points without cutting existing cables or directly connecting equipment to medium-voltage conductors.

 The SEL-3780 tracks the test point voltage of each phase independently, and it uses a long-term rolling average function to adapt to voltage variation over time.
-The sensor starts tracking system voltage after the user initiates self-calibration.Self-Calibration
+The sensor starts tracking system voltage after the user initiates self-calibration.Simple Installation

 Use industry-standard hot-line tools to attach the sensor to capacitive test points or to basic insulating plugs without having to disconnect a distribution elbow.
 The sensor’s control box can be magnetically attached to the pad-mounted enclosure or fastened to a vault wall.System Integration

-The SEL-3780 is compatible with several manufacturer test points, including those from Cooper, Elastimold, Hubble, Chardon, and Richards.
-The sensor’s self-calibration and voltage-tracking features allow it to be universally applied to IEEE 386-compliant elbows and T-bodies with test points across all distribution voltage classes (2.5–35 kVL-L).Secure Operation
+The SEL-3780 can be universally applied to IEEE 386-compliant elbows and T-bodies with test points across all distribution voltage classes (2.5–35 kVL-L).Secure Operation

 The SEL-3780 continuously monitors itself to notify the user and relay of any incorrect operation.
-The alarm contact provides the relay with the status used to disregard the output contact status in the event of a system failure.
+The alarm contact provides follow-on device (e.g., a relay) with the status used to block the output contact status in the event of a system or device error.

 The Firmware IDs for older versions of the firmware can typically be found in Appendix A of the instruction manual.